asifraza03/30-Days-Code-/README.md

 Problem(25) - Seperate even to the left & odd to the right using vector.

 Problem(26) - Return Prefix Sum/Running in same list using vector;

+Problem(27) - Print sum of range from l to r using vector.